lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Related References</h3>

-A *table sample clause* is referenced by the following clauses
+A *table sample clause* is referenced by the following clause:
 * [relationPrimary](#relationPrimary)

 ## Miscellaneous Definitions